blbadger/blbadger.github.io/smaller-lms-2.md

 	map_dataset(test_text, test_path)
 ```

-If desired, one can remove the unneeded keys from each dataset entry (columns in Arrow format) by using a `dataset.map()` that iterates through each example's keys, deleting all that are not requried.
+If desired, one can remove the unneeded keys from each dataset entry (columns in Arrow format) by using a `dataset.map()` that iterates through each example's keys, deleting all that are not required.

 The method above works well for higher-context (512 and 1024) entries but leads to too many tokens being removed when smaller context windows (<512) are required.
 In this case, we cannot use batched tokenization examples are typically of different lengths: instead we perform unbatched tokenization without truncation followed by reshaping such that each sample has `len(tokens) // n_ctx` tensors each with `n_ctx` tokens.
 What we are doing here is to split up each example's sequence of tokens into a batch of many sequences tokens, discarding the last sequence if its length is less than `n_ctx` (which is faster than padding).
 The following example is called during `map_dataset()` via `train_dataset = train_text.map(tokenization, batched=False)` and the same for the test dataset.